September 21, 2014

 In a medium glass bowl, whisk together the rice vinegar, nasturtiums, chives, sugar, mustard, salt, and pepper.
 Continue whisking until the salt is completely dissolved.
 Gradually whisk in the oil until all is incorporated.
 Add more salt and pepper if needed.

-Let the vinaigrette stand a few minutes at room temperature before serving to allow the flavors to combine.
+Before serving, let the vinaigrette stand a few minutes at room temperature to allow the flavors to combine.
 Whisk to blend, before adding to your salad greens and accent with your nasturtium blossoms.
 Makes 2/3 cup vinaigrette.

 When you are cutting the nasturtiums flowers and leaves, you won’t believe the aroma they release!
 My son walked in and asked what the smell was.
 Then, he was surprised to find out it was just a flower!